Adam symmetry theorem: characterization of the convergence of the stochastic Adam optimizer: Numerical simulations

 \subsubsection{Acknowledgements}

-This work has been partially funded by the European Union (ERC, MONTECARLO, 101045811).
+This work has been partially funded by the National Science Foundation of China (NSFC) under grant number W2531010.
+Moreover, this work has been partially funded by the European Union (ERC, MONTECARLO, 101045811).
 The views and the opinions expressed in this work are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council (ERC).
 Neither the European Union nor the granting authority can be held responsible for them.
 Moreover, this work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics-Geometry-Structure.
 Most of the specific formulations in the proofs of this work have been created using \cite{Bennoargumentcommand}.